College of Science and Health > Academics > School of Nursing > Undergraduate

 By starting on master’s coursework in the fourth year of study, undergraduate Health Sciences students in the Bioscience concentration can

-BS in Health Sciences and a MS in Nursing in as little as five years.
+BS in Health Sciences and a MS in Nursing (MSN) in as little as five years.
 With the advanced leadership, interpersonal and research skills that you receive from a master’s degree in nursing, you’ll find yourself a step ahead of a traditional bachelor’s graduate.
 To be eligible, students must be in the

 Pathways Honors program.

-RN to MS in Nursing degree offers an innovative and interdisciplinary approach to nursing and clinical care.
+RN to MS in Nursing (MSN) degree offers an innovative and interdisciplinary approach to nursing and clinical care.
 Designed for registered nurses interested in completing a master’s degree, graduates have access to immediate career mobility earning a: